-5-Aminosalicylates will be allowed if patients have maintained stable doses for at least 4 weeks prior to the first administration of study drug (Day 0) (Section 4.2).
+Only oral 5-ASA will be allowed if patients have maintained stable doses for at least 4 weeks prior to the first administration of study drug (Day 0) (Section 4.2).

-A stable dose of 5-ASA should be maintained throughout Week 54.
+A stable dose of oral 5-ASA should be maintained throughout Week 54.